-- The measurement of the rotor winding insulation resistance must be carried out in the brushes compartment; - The instrument (megohmmeter) must be connected between the motor shaft and the slip rings; - The measuring current must not flow through the bearings; - Measure and record the winding temperature. - Measurement on the rotor winding: - Disconnect the rotor cables from the diode cluster and from the load resistor (when applicable); - Connect the device to measure the insulation resistance (megohmmeter) between the rotor winding and the motor shaft.
+Measurement on the rotor winding:

+- Disconnect the rotor cables from the diode set and from the discharge resistor (if any); - Connect the instrument to measure the insulation resistance (megohmmeter) between the rotor winding and the motor shaft.
 The measuring current must not pass through the bearings.

-Measurement of the main exciter stator winding
+Measurement of the main exciter stator winding:

-- Disconnect the exciter power cables; - Connect the device to measure the insulation resistance (megohmmeter) between the exciter stator winding (terminals F+ and F-) and the motor frame.
-Measurement on the main exciter rotor winding: - Disconnect the exciter rotor cables from the diode cluster;
+Disconnect the power supply cables from the exciter; Connect the instrument to measure the insulation resistance (megohmmeter) between the exciter stator winding and the motor frame.

+Measurement on the main exciter rotor winding:

-Connect the device to measure the insulation resistance (megohmmeter) between the exciter rotor winding and the motor shaft.
+- Disconnect the cables of the exciter rotor from the diode set: - Connect the instrument to measure the insulation resistance (megohmmeter) between the exciter rotor winding and the motor shaft.
 The measuring current must not pass through the bearings.